The dominoes are beginning to fall.

 Several of the Foxmans’ men stiffened at this and directed their steely gazes towards Vincente.

-Vincente winced and rubbed his hand once Francis released it.
+Vincente rubbed his hand once Francis released it.
 He took a moment to study Francis long and hard, and Francis held his gaze in turn.
 Finally, the police commissioner turned on his heels and signaled for his officers to leave.
 He left a beat afterwards, stating rather ominously that they’d be seeing each other again soon.

 “Who does that bastard think he is waltzing in here like that,” Carl spat once the doors to the casino had slammed shut.
 “Bet those damn Campanas are tryna get that guy to plant something on us or somethin’.”